 PEER is pleased to announce the 2018 Blind Prediction Competition on the numerical simulation of a recently completed large-scale liquefaction shaking table experiment.

-Due date for submitting results of post-test analysis is DATE NEEDED.
+Due date for submitting prediction results is December 16, 2018 11:59PM PST.

-For more information, please contact Dr. Ramin Motamed (link is external), Associate Professor, University of Nevada, Reno.
+Blind prediction organizer: Dr. Ramin Motamed (link is external), Associate Professor, University of Nevada, Reno.